You’d expect to hear about innovation and creativity in the tech world or arts world, but in regards to end-of-life care?

 The truth is, how we care for people with serious illness has evolved rapidly in recent years.
 New technologies, new approaches, high tech (and high touch) advances are driving a revolution in improving quality of life and end of life.

-This event will take place in the Eric P. Newman Education Center (EPNEC) auditorium on the Washington University School of Medicine campus.
-Attendees will be expected to follow WashU’s public health requirements and any other guidelines deemed necessary.
+In-person attendees will be expected to follow WashU’s public health requirements and any other guidelines deemed necessary.

 About the Panel